 Many hospitals use a post-op recovery processes, called Enhanced Recovery After Surgery (ERAS).
 With these programs, patients experience faster recovery, shortened hospital stay and significantly fewer complications.

-- 2-day reduction in hospital stays.
+- Shortened lengths of hospital stays.

 - Shorter hospital stays.

 - Decreased postoperative pain and need for analgesia.